Alsatian67/FormBundle/README.md

 Ideal for [Select2](https://select2.github.io/) integration.

-This branch worjs is Symfony 2.8 to 4.4
+The version 1.0 of this Bundle is for Symfony 2.8 to 4.4

 Features
 ========